dritz33/firmware/README.md

 # Firmware

-A Marlin 2.0.9.6 firmware I made for the Ender 3 Max printer with STM32F103RE Creality 4.2.2(512K) board.
+A Marlin 2.0.9.6 firmware I made for the Ender 3 Max Neo printer with STM32F103RE Creality 4.2.2(512K) board.

 This firmware supports Host Actions options and M73 reporting.